 While the Coalition highlights many issues, almost all of them start and finish with the national debt and the need for solving the federal government's unquenchable thirst for red ink.
-In the Rudman/Tsongas view of America, we cannot solve our education, health care or infrastructure problems without having some of the funds which are now being spent on unrestrained entitlement programs, interest on the national debt and frivolous spending.
+In the Rudman/Tsongas view of America, we cannot solve our education, health care or infrastructure problems without having some of the funds which are now being spent on unrestrained entitlement

+David A. Fuscus is editor of The Ripon Forum programs, interest on the national debt and frivolous spending.